opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     A person who is eligible to vote in an election.

 Write-in
-    A vote in a contest wherein the voter explicitly names a preferred selection, forgoing the selections listed on the ballot.
+    A vote in a contest wherein the voter explicitly names a preferred selection for an election contest, rather than choosing from among the predetermined selections listed on the ballot.

 Rationale